laneyberm/School_District_Analysis/README.md

 ### School Summary
 <img src="https://github.com/laneyberm/School_District_Analysis/blob/main/Resources/school_summary_THS_adjusted.png" width="700">
 The above table is the School Summary after the 9th Graders from Thomas High School has been removed.
-The below table is the district summary prior to the removal of the "NaN" score of 9th Graders from Thomas High School.
+The below table is the district summary prior to the removal of the "NaN" score of ninth Graders from Thomas High School.
 We can note the following changes:

 - The % Passing Math has changed from 66.9 to 93.2.
 There is a 26.3 difference in percentage.
 - The % Passing Reading has changed from 69.7 to 97.3.
 There is a 27.6 difference in percentage.